-Year ended December 31, (thousands of shares) 2013 2012 2011 Issued and outstanding shares - January 1 45,542 51,543 54,110 Repurchase of shares (2,451) (6,399) (2,889) Exercise of options and issuance of restricted stock awards 555 398 322 Issued and outstanding shares - December 31 43,646 45,542 51,543
+Year ended December 31, (thousands of shares) 2014 2013 2012 Issued and outstanding shares - January 1 43,646 45,542 51,543 Repurchase of shares (5,355) (2,451) (6,399) Exercise of options and issuance of restricted stock awards 151 555 398 Issued and outstanding shares - December 31 38,442 43,646 45,542

-The Board of Directors of RenaissanceRe declared, and RenaissanceRe paid, a dividend of \$0.28 per common share to shareholders of record on March 15, June 14, September 13 and December 13, 2013, respectively.
-Dividends declared and paid on common shares amounted to \$1.12 per common share for the year ended December 31, 2013 (2012 - \$1.08, 2011 - \$1.04), or \$49.3 million on all common shares outstanding (2012 - \$53.4 million, 2011 - \$53.5 million).
+The Board of Directors of RenaissanceRe declared, and RenaissanceRe paid, a dividend of \$0.29 per common share to shareholders of record on March 14, June 13, September 15 and December 15, 2014, respectively.
+Dividends declared and paid on common shares amounted to \$1.16 per common share for the year ended December 31, 2014 (2013 - \$1.12, 2012 - \$1.08), or \$45.9 million on all common shares outstanding (2013 - \$49.3 million, 2012 - \$53.4 million).

 The Company's share repurchase program may be effected from time to time, depending on market conditions and other factors, through open market purchases and privately negotiated transactions.
 Unless terminated earlier by resolution of RenaissanceRe's Board of Directors, the program will expire when the Company has repurchased the full value of the shares authorized.
 The Company's decision to repurchase common shares will depend on, among other matters, the market price of the common shares and the capital requirements of the Company.
-During the year ended December 31, 2013, the Company repurchased an aggregate of 2.5 million shares in open market transactions and a privately negotiated transaction at an aggregate cost of \$207.9 million, and at an average share price of \$84.80.
-On November 14, 2013, RenaissanceRe's Board of Directors approved a renewal of the authorized share repurchase program to an aggregate amount of \$500.0 million.
-At December 31, 2013, \$433.1 million remained available for repurchase under the Board authorized share repurchase program.
-See "Note 23.
-Subsequent Events" for additional information related to share repurchases subsequent to December 31, 2013 and an increase in the Company's authorized share repurchase program.
+During the year ended December 31, 2014, the Company repurchased an aggregate of 5.4 million shares in open market transactions at an aggregate cost of \$514.2 million, and at an average share price of \$96.04.
+On November 13, 2014, RenaissanceRe's Board of Directors approved a renewal of the authorized share repurchase program to an aggregate amount of \$500.0 million.
+At December 31, 2014, \$500.0 million remained available for repurchase under the Board authorized share repurchase program.

 In March 2004, RenaissanceRe raised \$250.0 million through the issuance of 10 million Series C Preference Shares at \$25 per share; in December 2006, RenaissanceRe raised \$300.0 million through the issuance of 12 million Series D Preference Shares at \$25 per share; and in May 2013, RenaissanceRe raised \$275.0 million through the issuance of 11 million Series E Preference Shares at \$25 per share.
 Offering expenses of \$9.1 million related to the issuance of the Series E Preference Shares have been included in additional paid in capital on the Company's consolidated statements of changes in shareholders' equity.
 On December 27, 2012, the Company redeemed 6 million Series D Preference Shares for \$150.0 million plus accrued and unpaid dividends thereon.
 Following the redemption, 6 million Series D Preference Shares remained outstanding.
-The proceeds of the issuance of the Series E Preference Shares were used to redeem the remaining 6 million outstanding Series D Preference Shares and 5 million of the outstanding Series C Preference Shares, as discussed below.
+The proceeds of the issuance of the Series E Preference Shares were used to redeem the remaining 6 million outstanding Series D Preference Shares, as discussed below.